The Alkaline Foods You Need To Nourish Your Skin All Winter

 Garlic is a moderately alkalizing immunity-boosting superstar that's available all year round.
 One clove of garlic contains more than 100 sulfuric compounds that are powerful enough to wipe out bacteria and infection.
 Adding garlic to your meals or drinking garlic tea will provide you with an injection of empowering and immune-boosting ammunition this winter season.

-Turmeric, a pungent spice, which is highly alkalizing to the body, contains curcumin, a compound that increases the level of immunity-boosting proteins in our bodies.
+Turmeric, a pungent spice, which has many amazing benefits for the body, contains curcumin, a compound that increases the level of immunity-boosting proteins in our bodies.
 These proteins help fight bacteria and viruses when they try to attack.
 Turmeric is also a natural anti-inflammatory and painkiller, an added benefit if you're actively fighting a flu virus.

 Use vegetables instead of adding stock cubes or prepared casserole mixes, which are usually full of unnecessary additives and excess oils.
 Soups are a wonderful winter version of salads, and you can get really creative once you have made a base of celery, onions, garlic and peppers with some stock; then you can throw in whatever alkalizing vegetables you have on hand and make new variations as you like!